Research

 Residential mobility can greatly impact the accuracy of voter registration lists and impede voters' ability to cast ballots.
 Section 8 of the National Voter Registration Act of 1993 offers a partial remedy to these challenges through fail-safe voting.
 This provision allows registered voters who move within their election jurisdiction without updating their address to correct their registration and vote on Election Day.
 Thus, fail-safe voting acts as a county-level form of portable voter registration.
 Despite their potential to improve list accuracy and expand voter eligibility, these fail-safe provisions are not thoroughly explored in the election administration literature.
 By analyzing data from North Carolina's voter files, I aim to address this gap by estimating the number of registrants who use fail-safe voting and identifying those most likely to do so.
 In each of the 2020, 2022, and 2024 elections, approximately 18,000 to 24,000 individuals were fail-safe voters.
 Highly mobile voters, such as younger and minority individuals, are more likely to rely on fail-safe voting.
 Fail-safe voting effectively corrects registration addresses and ensures individuals can vote at the correct location.

-Automatic Voter Registration and List Maintenance
+Automatic Voter Registration and List Maintenance (w/ Marc Meredith)

 2023 - Published in Pandemic at the Polls